What you need to know about Subpoenas in Virginia Civil Matters

 Can you fight a subpoena?

-Yes, after a subpoena duces tecum is properly served, any party to the lawsuit or the receiver of the subpoena can file objections and a Motion to Quash within fourteen days of service.
+Yes, after a subpoena duces tecum is properly served, any party to the lawsuit or the receiver of the subpoena can file objections and a Motion to Quash “promptly” after service.
 A Motion to Quash is a motion filed stating the legal objections to why a person or entity should not be required to comply with the subpoena.
-If no Motion to Quash or objections are made within fourteen days of service, they are deemed waived.
 If a Motion to Quash or objections are raised in a timely fashion, the parties must resolve the dispute without Court action.
 If no agreement can be reached, then the party issuing the subpoena must file a Motion to Compel.
-A judge will then listen to arguments and decide whether such documents are required to be produced.
+A judge will then listen to arguments and decide whether such documents are required to be produced

 Subpoena for Witness